Facilities and access at Little Moreton Hall

 - Front-carrying baby sling and hip-carrying infant seats for loan

-- Pushchairs cannot be taken into the hall but can be left safely with the welcome host when you arrive
+- Pushchairs cannot be taken into the hall but can be left safely on the bridge when you arrive